 - II.
-The compensation for psychologists shall be based on a ratio of 1.19 of placement on the Certificated Salary Schedule. - III The compensation for Speech Language Pathologists, Nurses and Occupational Therapists shall be based on a ratio of 1.08 of placement on the Certificated Salary Schedule for Speech Language Pathologists, Nurses and Occupational Therapists employed in the District for 1 to 6 years.
-The compensation for Speech Language Pathologists, Nurses and Occupational Therapists shall be based on a ratio of 1.12 of placement on the Certificated Salary Schedule for Speech Language Pathologists, Nurses and Occupational Therapists employed in the District for 7 years or more.
+The compensation for psychologists shall be based on a ratio of 1.19 of placement on the Certificated Salary Schedule. - III.
+The compensation for Speech Language Pathologists, Nurses and Occupational Therapists shall be based on a ratio of 1.12 of placement on the Certificated Salary Schedule.
 In order to qualify for the differential pay, the unit member shall hold a valid credential or pass an approved competency examination for that program to which the unit member is assigned.
 A unit member granted a waiver for a required credential shall not receive the differential stipend. - IV.
 The compensation for 7-8 and continuation high school counselors shall be based on a ratio of 1.06 of placement on the Certificated Salary Schedule plus five (5) days at individual's daily rate.
 The compensation for 9-12 comprehensive high school counselors shall be based on a ratio of 1.06 of placement on the Certificated Salary Schedule plus ten (10) days at the individual's daily rate.
-The compensation for Directors of Attendance/Discipline shall be based on a ratio of 1.12 of placement on the Certificated Salary Schedule plus five (5) days at individual's daily rate. - V. The compensation for librarian shall be based on a ratio of 1.034 of placement on the Certificated Salary Schedule plus ten (10) days at individual's daily rate. - VI.
+The compensation for Deans of Student Services shall be based on a ratio of 1.12 of placement on the Certificated Salary Schedule plus five (5) days at individual's daily rate. - V. The compensation for librarian shall be based on a ratio of 1.034 of placement on the Certificated Salary Schedule plus ten (10) days at individual's daily rate. - VI.
 An annual teaching differential of .065 times Column A, Step 1 on the Certificated Salary Schedule shall be provided to Special Education teachers.
 An annual teaching differential of .03 times Column A, Step 1 on the Certificated Salary Schedule shall be provided to Bilingual teachers.
 In order to qualify for the differential pay, the unit member shall hold a valid credential or pass an approved competency examination for that program to which the unit member is assigned.
 A unit member granted a waiver for a required credential shall not receive the differential stipend. - VII.
 When the student load for work experience teachers exceeds the state maximum as provided in the Education Code the work experience teacher shall be paid an additional amount at the adult education hourly rate and each additional one-fifth (1/5) or portion thereof of the state maximum if unit member voluntarily accepts the additional student load. - VIII.
 The hourly compensation for individuals who teach Adult Education classes shall be .000885 of Column A Step 1 on the Certificated Salary Schedule. - IX.
-Driver education teachers who lack the BA Degree shall be paid under Column A of the Certificated Salary Schedule and may advance to the top of that column. - X. The stipend for a Master's Degree shall be \$350.00 and the stipend for a Doctoral Degree shall be \$500.00.

-- XI.
-For the purposes of eligibility for the longevity increment, teaching for at least 75% of a school year shall constitute one year of service.
-Unit members who teach for less than 75% of a school year shall attain one year of service credit after the equivalent of 75% or more of a service year has been accumulated. - XII.
-Part-time regular day employees shall be compensated for such teaching at 1/5 of the teacher's daily rate times the number of periods assigned.
-Daily rate shall be determined by the following formula:
+The stipend for a Master's Degree shall be \$350.00 and the stipend for a Doctoral Degree shall be \$500.00. - X. For the purposes of eligibility for the longevity increment, teaching for at least 75% of a school year shall constitute one year of service.
+Unit members who teach for less than 75% of a school year shall attain one year of service credit after the equivalent of 75% or more of a service year has been accumulated.

-Current Contract Salary

-Number of days in the current work year as defined in this Agreement

-= Per Diem Rate

-XIII.
-Regular day employees voluntarily assigned to an extra teaching period on a regular and continuous basis shall be compensated for such teaching at 1/5 of the teacher's daily rate.
-Daily rate shall be determined by the following formula:
+XI.
+Part-time regular day employees shall be comp teacher's daily rate times the number of period the following formula: Current Contract Salary Number of days in the current work year as defined in this Agreement = Per Diem Rate XII.
+Regular day employees voluntarily assigned to continuous basis shall be compensated for such Daily rate shall be determined by the following n teaching at 1/5 of the teacher's daily rate.
+Current Contract Salary Number of days in the current work year as defined in this Agreement = Per Diem Rate

-Current Contract Salary

-Number of days in the current work year as defined in this Agreement

-= Per Diem Rate